amirkma/KMATools/README.md

 1-extract KMtools v1.5.rar

-2-Place the license in license.txt
+2-Place the license in license.txt and save the file

 3-open the app and enjoy it:)
 ____________________